danyk20/CMS_DAQ_simulation/README.md

 ### Pydantic Validation

 All messages sent from any node is validated by pydantic.
 The BaseModel of `StateChange` and `Notification` with validation is defined in `messages.py`.
-Any invalid value will raise `ValidationError` exception' which will be caught `catch_exceptions_middleware()` provided by FastAPI.
+Any invalid value will raise `ValidationError` exception which will be caught `catch_exceptions_middleware()` provided by FastAPI.

 |                                       ![pydantic plot](resources/pydantic_speed.png)                                       |